 What I did have was hope and a desire to recover.

 Each of these was a surprise.
-I had existed for years without hope, having thought it to be long gone, so experiencing it again was wonderful.
+I’d existed for years without hope having thought it to be long gone, so experiencing it again was wonderful.
 In addition, I now sought recovery where none had been thought possible.
 Once again, wonderful.
-Yet, hope and desire could not solve some very real needs – shelter and income to name but two.
+Yet, hope and desire couldn’t solve some very real needs – shelter and income to name but two.
 Something more tangible was needed – I needed to find a way to rebuild my life, a template or plan, if there is such a thing.

-However, implicit in this is my knowledge that the Black can return, and with it, the possibility that it could take me back to the dark place in which I found myself in September, 2014.
-To address this possibility, I do have a plan and that is the subject of the balance of this post.
+Implicit in this is my knowledge that The Black can return, and with it, the possibility that it could take me back to the dark place in which I found myself in September, 2014.
+To address this possibility, I do have a plan and that’s the subject of the balance of this post.

-My Crisis Plan begins with a statement of purpose: “What to do when I am feeling distressed, depressed, anxious or overwhelmed.”
+My Crisis Plan begins with a statement of purpose: “What to do when I’m feeling distressed, depressed, anxious or overwhelmed.”

 The Crisis Plan then directs me to take progressive action divided into six primary steps.

 The first step is to relax.
 I acknowledge that this isn’t always easy (that’s why there are other steps!) but it’s a necessary beginning.
 It reminds me that whatever the distress is, I’ve the tools to deal with it.
 So I can take a moment, or as many moments as I need, to just gather myself.